wagjo/borneo/README.md

 not meant to be an idiomatic clojure code, e.g. you should wrap most of your operations in separate functions, and use let instead of def to store a reference to a node.

+NOTE: Following examples are out of date (for version 0.4).
+Pull request for up to date example is welcomed.

 ### Basic usage